pontus/LocalEGA/docs/submission.rst

 | SERVER_CONFFILE      | config.yaml        | Full path to the server  |
 |                      |                    | config file              |
 +----------------------+--------------------+--------------------------+

-Sources are located at the separate repo: https://github.com/neicnordic/S3-Upload-Proxy

 .. _tsd-file-api: